--Disconnect the drill or tapper from the energy supply before fitting or changing the inserted tool or accessory.
+- Disconnect the die grinder from the energy supply before fitting or changing the inserted tool or accessory.

--Use only sizes and types of accessories and consumables that are recommended by the drill or tapper manufacturer.
+- Use only sizes and types of accessories and consumables that are recommended by the die grinder manufacturer; do not use other types or sizes of accessories or consumables.

--Avoid direct contact with the inserted tool during and after use, as it can be hot or sharp.
+- Avoid direct contact with the inserted tool during and after use as it can be hot or sharp.